Cancer and Cake (and a 9/18 Update)

 "Oh yes, you shaped me first inside, then out; you formed me in my mother's womb.
 I thank you, High God—you're breathtaking!
 Body and soul, I am marvelously made!
 I worship in adoration—what a creation!
 You know me inside and out, you know every bone in my body; You know exactly how I was made, bit by bit, how I was sculpted from nothing into something.
 Like an open book, you watched me grow from conception to birth; all the stages of my life were spread out before you, The days of my life all prepared. before I'd even lived one day."
 Psalm 13 :13-16 The Message

 My treatment plan begins soon.
 It’s more aggressive and longer, but it’s all temporary.
 If you’re in this sorority or fraternity no one ever pledges to join, take my hand.
-I’ve been initiated for membership into this chosen group.
-We can create that supernatural “Northern Light” from our cancer-fighting energy together!
+I’ve been initiated for membership into this cellular-cancer-partying chosen group.
+We can create that supernatural “Northern Light” from our cancer-conquering energy together!

 Prayer infuses new life in the spirit of those who are afflicted.
 Your prayers for me are cherished.
 So, let’s breathe deeply in and out when we feel challenged.
 This will calm and clarify our minds and fuel our spirits.
 Let’s give thanks even though we’re unsure, disappointed, or overwhelmed.
 FAITH really does overcome all FEARS.
 We just have to mindfully choose the right F word.
 Let’s practice our best RBF - Resting Blessed Face, until the Light breaks through to guide us to our next step.